 For young adults, taking care of your sexual and reproductive health is important.
-Resources include Student Wellness, Campus Health Services Primary Care Clinics, and Women's* Health.
+Resources include Student Wellness, Campus Health Primary Care Clinics, and Gynecology.
 Screening and treatment of sexually transmitted infections, Pap tests, and contraception are all available.
-Contraception and planning ahead are especially important for young women with diabetes who could become pregnant, since normal blood sugar control before pregnancy prevents birth defects.
+Contraception and planning ahead are especially important for young people with diabetes who could become pregnant, since normal blood sugar control before pregnancy prevents birth defects.

 Falling asleep and missing a meal?
 Sleeping too late to get all your diabetes care done before that 8:00 am class?

 - Try "Defensive Sleep": get to bed early enough to stay in control and feel good the next day.

 - Be sure you get breakfast after giving your morning insulin.
 Discuss your insulin plan with your physician: a multi-dose insulin program or pump allows more flexible mealtimes, keeping your blood sugar level if you miss a meal.

 8. Serious hypoglycemia